Horus: Heru-pa-khered (Horus the child)

 Heru-pa-khered (Harpocrates to the Ptolemaic Greeks), also known as Horus the child, is represented in the form of a youth wearing a lock of hair (a sign of youth) on the right of his head while sucking his finger.
 In addition, he usually wears the united crowns of Egypt, the crown of Upper Egypt and the crown of Lower Egypt.
 He is a form of the rising sun, representing its earliest light.

 As early as the third millennium BCE, Ancient Egyptian texts such as the Pyramid Texts referenced the birth, youth, and adulthood of the god Horus.
 However, his image as a child deity was not firmly established until the first millennium BCE, when Egyptian theologians began associating child gods with adult gods.
 From a historical perspective, Harpocrates is an artificial creation, originating from the priesthood of Thebes and later gaining popularity in the cults of other cities.
 His first known depiction dates to a stele from Mendes, erected during the reign of Sheshonq III (22nd Libyan Dynasty), commemorating a donation by the flutist Ânkhhorpakhered.
 Initially, Harpocrates originated as a duplicate of Khonsu-pa-khered, providing a child-god figure for the funerary gods Osiris and Isis.
 Unlike Horus, who was traditionally depicted as an adult, Khonsu, the lunar god, was inherently associated with youth.
 The cults of Harpocrates and Khonsu originally merged in a sanctuary within the Mut enclosure at Karnak.
 This sanctuary, later transformed into a mammisi (birth house) under the 21st Dynasty, celebrated the divine birth of the pharaoh, connecting the queen mother with the mother-goddesses Mut and Isis.
 The merging of local Theban beliefs with the Osiris cult endowed Harpocrates with dual ancestry, as seen in inscriptions at Wadi Hammamat which name him 'Horus-the-child, son of Osiris and Isis, the Elder, the first-born of Amun.'
 The Osirian tradition solidified Harpocrates as the archetype of child-gods, firmly integrated into the Osirian family.

 Heru-Behdeti (Horus of Behdet)

 The winged sun of Horus of Edfu is a symbol in associated with divinity, royalty, and power in ancient Egypt.
 The winged sun was depicted on the top of pylons in the ancient temples throughout Egypt.

 Har-em-akhet (Horus in the Horizon)

-Har-em-akhet or Horemakhet (Harmakhis in Greek) represented the dawn and the early morning sun.
+Har-em-akhet, alternatively spelled as Horemakhet and Horakhty (Harmakhis in Greek), represented the dawn and the early morning sun.
 He was often depicted as a sphinx with the head of a man (like the Great Sphinx of Giza), or as a hieracosphinx, a creature with a lion's body and a falcon's head and wings, sometimes with the head of a lion or ram (the latter providing a link to the god Khepri, the rising sun).
 It was believed that he was the inspiration for the Great Sphinx of Giza, constructed under the order of Khafre, whose head it depicts.